Investment Planning and Structuring

 Chambers Global 2020, International Arbitration, Global-wide

-Exceptional magic circle firm with an extensive global presence in key jurisdictions worldwide.
-Houses leading disputes teams across Europe and Asia… Demonstrates notable expertise in construction, energy and natural resources.
+Allen & Overy is an exceptional magic circle firm with an extensive global presence in key jurisdictions worldwide, housing leading disputes teams across Europe and Asia.